ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 To operate this algorithm,
 the minimal state a network element maintains is:

-* the current rate limit,
+* the current throughput advice,
 * any state necessary to monitor throughput
   (that is, throughput usage state, such as the state in {{sliding-window}}),
 * a timer used for rate increases, and
-* the time at which that rate limit was last updated.
+* the time at which that throughput advice was last updated.

 When advice is set or updated, the network element waits until